preethiprakash1/communitycompass/README.md

   - HTTP 404 Status Code with "Course Not Found" if the specified course does not exist.

 ## Style Checking Report
 We used the tool "checkstyle" to check the style of our code and generate style checking reports.
+In particular, we used the maven default sun_checks.xml (taken from https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/sun_checks.xml), with a minor change to allow for more than 7 parameters for method or constructor, since there are a few cases where we have 8.
+The checkstyle.xml file reflects this.
 You can use the following command inside the project directory to see the report:
 ```
 mvn checkstyle:checkstyle
 target/site/checkstyle.html